Imhaneen/ESP32-with-sensor-/README.md

-# ESP32 Trafic Light with Ultrasonic Sensor
+# ESP32 Traffic Light with Ultrasonic Sensor
 ******
 ## What does this project do?
 ******